7. Miscellaneous Assembly Directives

 <symbolic directive> ::= USE <quoted string>

-The string operand on a USE directive must contain the name of a file from which additional text may be read.
-The USE directive is not executed by a preprocessor; thus, the inclusion of USE directives in the body of a macro will have no effect until that macro is called, and the inclusion of USE directives in the body of a conditional block will only have an effect if the expressions governing the execution of that conditional block have appropriate values.
-If too many levels of nested USE directives are encountered, a "too many use levels" error will be raised.
-All versions of SMAL should support at least 2 levels of nesting, so that one used file can use another.
+The string operand on a USE directive must contain the name of a readable text file.
+The USE directive is not executed by a preprocessor; thus, the inclusion of USE directives in the body of a macro will have no effect until that macro is expanded (see Section 6.3), and the inclusion of USE directives in the body of a conditional block (see Chapter 5) will only have an effect if the expressions governing the execution of that conditional block have appropriate values.
+If USE directives nested too deeply, a "too many use levels" error will be raised.
+All versions of SMAL should support at least 2 levels of nesting.

-USE directives are commonly used for inserting standard macro definitions into a program, or for inserting common definitions into one of a group of programs which are to be linked together.
+USE directives are commonly used for inserting standard macro definitions (see Chapter 6) and assignments of symbolic values (see Section 2.2) into a program, or for inserting shared COMMON definitions (see Section 4.3) into one of a group of programs which are to be linked together.
 The following two source files demonstrate the use of the USE directive:

 ; FILE OF STANDARD DEFINITIONS